hrushikesh009/TA-Performance-ML-Classifier/readme.md

 `
 /predict_score
 `
-Score prediction endpoint Evulates processes the user-submitted form model's data before feeding it to the model.
+Score prediction endpoint Evaluates processes the user-submitted form model's data before feeding it to the model.
 The model evaluates a projected score, and the result is shown on the output.html page.

 ### Endpoints

+Flask application includes a simple microservice where you could add, edit, generate, and alter the TA dataset at any time.

 1. /add_TA [POST]

 2. /update_ta/<int:id>['PUT']